isaac-bh/isaac-bh/README.md

-# 💫 Hello World, I'm Isaac Benavides:
+# About me
-Software Developer and Computer Engineering student at CUCEI, UdeG.
+Hello everyone, I'm Isaac Benavides, Software Developer and Computer Engineering student at CUCEI, UdeG.
 I'm always learning new things.

 ## What I'm up to
 - 👯 Looking forward to contribute to awesome projects.